-The total amount budgeted in FY 2016 by MCPS for partnership programs that serve at-risk students is \$125,000.
-There are no changes in this program from the prior year.
+The total amount budgeted by MCPS for partnership programs that serve at-risk students is \$125,000.
+There are no significant changes in the FY 2016 budget for this program.
 To deliver these services, MCPS contracts with the two organizations below.